retooth2/xenharmlib/doc/prim_seq.rst

 Concatenation and Repetition
 --------------------------------------

-Like python's builtin list and tuple types xenharmlib's sequence primitive allows concatenation of two objects and multiplication with scalars with the meaning "repeat x times":
+Like Python's built-in list and tuple types, xenharmlib's sequence primitive allows concatenation of two objects and multiplication with scalars with the meaning "repeat x times":